-Muzeon is one of the greatest green spaces of Moscow and our favorite spot for our Moscow city tour.
+Muzeon Park in Moscow is one of the greatest green spaces of Moscow and our favorite spot for our Moscow city tour.

 Museon is home to picnic spots, summer movies under open sky, stunning sunsets, lounging on the grass and trendy local festivals.

 Muzeon through the eyes of locals is a creative space that provokes ideas and inspires.
 Muzeon can be described in 5 words: nature, art, music, relax and original exhibitions.